-‘Dragon Ball Super’ Analysis: Tournament Of Power Rules, Predictions And More
+‘Dragon Ball Super’ Analysis: Tournament Of Power Rules, Predictions, And More

 Of course, the universe where the female LSSJ would compete for would most likely play a significant role in the grand battle, especially since the character would, in a lot of ways, allow Broly, one of the franchise’s most iconic, non-canonical characters, to be made official.
 Apart from this, the universe where the first real female Super Saiyan would come from will most likely be significant in the DB franchise as a whole.

 Overall, the Tournament of Power is gearing up to be one of, if not the most epic Dragon Ball saga to date.
 So far, it appears that even the production of the anime is not taking any chances, as the quality of the animation has been consistently bumped for the last few weeks now.
-The music and the dialogue have been pretty satisfactory, as well, which shows that the producers of the anime are definitely taking their time in ensuring that the Universe Survival Arc becomes an unprecedented success.
+The music and the dialogue have been pretty satisfactory as well, which shows that the producers of the anime are definitely taking their time in ensuring that the Universe Survival Arc becomes an unprecedented success.

 Dragon Ball Super would be taking a break this coming Sunday, March 12.
 While the reasons for the weeklong hiatus remain unknown, it has been confirmed that DBS would be coming back on March 19.